 Outlast your cravings: Intense cravings hit hard.
 But they also pass pretty quickly – normally within a few minutes.
 Of course, if the craving hits in the morning meeting those minutes can feel like hours – especially as you might not have any NRT to hand.
 Willpower is key.
 Grit your teeth and you can outlast the cravings.
 And remember: it gets that little bit easier every time.

-If you require further motivation to quit cigarettes, check out the Effects of Smoking.
+If you require further motivation to quit cigarettes, check out the our article on the Effects of Smoking.